gkaviyarasu/jspy/README.md

 ## Usage

+1. mvn exec:java , it will start jspy at port 8585
+1. open http://localhost:8585, it will show all the currently running VMs on left panel.
+1. Click on any vmid, it will do an automatic attach and show classloader information
+1. To trace all classes in a jar, select "show class locations", choose the jar or folder with the classes and click "Start Profiling"
+1. Under the "Start Profiling" button, we can now see a tree structure with running methods
+1. we can attach to multiple vms or quickly switch between vms and other fun stuff

+## Dev
 1. cd jspy-core
 1. mvn clojure:repl
 1. (use 'com.imaginea.jspy.spy)
 1. (def server (start-server))
 1. connect to http://localhost:8585 (in case of port conflicts use jetty.port system property)
-1. It shows all the currently running VMs on left panel.
-1. Click on any vmid, it will do an automatic attach and show classloader information
-1. To trace all classes in a jar, select "show class locations", choose the jar or folder with the classes and click "Start Profiling"
-1. Under the "Start Profiling" button, we can now see a tree structure with running methods
-1. we can attach to multiple vms or quickly switch between vms and other fun stuff

 ## License

-    Distributed under the Eclipse Public License, the same as Clojure.
+    The Apache Software License, Version 2.0, http://www.apache.org/licenses/LICENSE-2.0.txt

 ## Under the hood
 Depends on java profiling interface and embedded javascript engine to give maximum support for interactive profiling.